oakstudios/mechanical-ragger/README.md

 ### Package

 `npm run build` in the root directory.
-To see the resulting modules generated from the `src/` directory, check `dist/`.
+The resulting modules are generated from the `src/` directory, to the root directory.
+This is the structure used in the npm package.

 ### Docs